 How did the tradition of the ducks in The Peabody fountain begin?
-Back in the 1930's Frank Schutt, General Manager of The Peabody, and a friend Chip Barwick, returned from a weekend hunting trip to Arkansas.
+Back in the 1930s Frank Schutt, General Manager of The Peabody, and a friend Chip Barwick, returned from a weekend hunting trip in Arkansas.
 The men had a little too much Tennessee sippin' whiskey, and thought it would be funny to place some of their live duck decoys (it was legal then for hunters to use live decoys) in the beautiful Peabody fountain.
 Three small English call ducks were selected as "guinea pigs," and the reaction was nothing short of enthusiastic.
 Thus began a Peabody tradition which was to become internationally famous.®

 In 1940, Bellman Edward Pembroke, a former circus animal trainer, offered to help with delivering the ducks to the fountain each day and taught them the now-famous Peabody Duck March.
 Mr. Pembroke became The Peabody Duckmaster, serving in that capacity for 50 years until his retirement in 1991.

 Nearly 90 years after the inaugural march, ducks still visit the lobby fountain at 11 a.m. and 5 p.m. each day.

 Reserve the Ducky Day Family Package to learn even more about these special ducks.

 just a few fun facts about our ducks

 - Ducks were not the first residents of The Peabody's lobby fountain.
 Rumor has it that turtles and baby alligators each briefly graced the fountain in the 1920s.

-- The Peabody Ducks are five North American mallards - one drake (male) with white collar and green head and four hens (females) with less colorful plumage.
+- The Peabody Ducks are five North American mallards - one drake (male) with a white collar and green head and four hens (females) with less colorful plumage.

 - Duck is not served anywhere at The Peabody and has not been seen on the hotel's menus since its 1981 reopening, quite possibly making Chez Philippe the only French restaurant in the world that does not offer duck.